cvxgrp/scs/docs/src/algorithm/acceleration.rst

 to apply and approximating a :math:`k` times larger memory.
 More work is needed to determine the optimal setting for this parameter.

+The details about how the linear systems are solved and updated is abstracted away into the AA package.
+Exactly how best to solve and update the equations is still open.

 Regularization
 """"""""""""""